jokirosdahl/ramses2_joki_fork/doc/units_params.md

 The namelist block `&UNITS_PARAMS` is used to specify the unit system to convert code units into cgs units and vice-versa.
 This is the default unit system used in the code.
+In most cases, units are irrelevant unless you need to use the cooling routines or any of the small-scale physics subgrid models.

 | Variable name | Fortran type | Default value  | Description      |
 |:------------------- |:-------|:----- |:------------------------- |